Water buffalo: Husbandry

 The husbandry system of water buffaloes depends on the purpose for which they are bred and maintained.
-Most of them are kept by people who work on small farms in family units.
+Most are kept by people who work on small farms in family units.
 Their water buffaloes live in close association with them, and are often their greatest capital asset.
-The women and girls in India generally look after the milking buffaloes, while the men and boys are concerned with the working animals.
+In India, the women and girls generally look after the milking buffaloes, while the men and boys are concerned with the working animals.
 Throughout Asia, they are commonly tended by children who are often seen leading or riding their charges to wallows.
 Water buffaloes are the ideal animals for work in the deep mud of paddy fields because of their large hooves and flexible foot joints.
-They are often referred to as "the living tractor of the East".
-They are the most efficient and economical means of cultivation of small fields.
-In most rice-producing countries, they are used for threshing and for transporting the sheaves during the rice harvest.
+They are sometimes called "the living tractor of the East".
+They are an efficient and economical means of cultivation of small fields.
+In many rice-producing countries, they are used for threshing and for transporting the sheaves during the rice harvest.
 They provide power for oilseed mills, sugarcane presses, and devices for raising water.
 They are widely used as pack animals, and in India and Pakistan, for heavy haulage, also.
-In their invasions of Europe, the Turks used water buffaloes for hauling heavy battering rams.
+In their invasions of Europe, the Ottoman Turks used water buffaloes for hauling heavy battering rams.
 Their dung is used as a fertilizer, and as a fuel when dried.

+Products

 Around 26 million water buffaloes are slaughtered each year for meat worldwide.
 They contribute 72 million tonnes of milk and three million tonnes of meat annually to world food, much of it in areas that are prone to nutritional imbalances.
 In India, river buffaloes are kept mainly for milk production and for transport, whereas swamp buffaloes are kept mainly for work and a small amount of milk.

+Meat, skin, bone, and horn

+Water buffalo meat or carabeef is a major source of export revenue for India.
+The hides provide tough and useful leather.